 Addressing Ontario’s High Unemployment Rates for Persons with Disabilities

-Disabilities come in many forms, including physical or mental ailments related to mobility, sight, hearing, learning, dexterity, pain, development, and psychological disorders.
-Over 15% of Ontario’s population identifies as fitting one or more of those categories.
+There are many types of qualifying disabilities in Canada, including physical or mental conditions related to mobility, sight, hearing, learning, dexterity, pain, development, and psychological disorders.
+Over 15% of Ontario’s population identifies with one or more of these categories.

 Hiring an individual with a disability may seem like a risk to some business owners, however, employers are forgetting to see the ‘able’ within the word disabled.

 In June 2017, the Government of Ontario announced a multi-tier employment strategy to improve unemployment rates among the province’s disabled community.
-The strategy’s main objectives will include:
+The Accessibility for Ontarians with Disabilities Act main objectives include: